jinan2025-neo/trafficLightModbusServer/README.md

 2. Delete: only admin can delete users.

 Q: How does real world system's DB being managed?
-> For now just create a DB that supports at least 3 users: Admin(with highest privilege), guest(with lowest privilege), engineer(with medium privilege).
+> For now just create a DB that supports at least 3 users: Admin(with highest privilege), engineer(with lower privilege).